The ROC is open to assist registered organisations

 Will my organisation be able to hold elections during the pandemic?

-In October 2020, the Australian Electoral Commission (AEC) advised that it would recommence conducting elections for registered organisations.
-The AEC also announced to organisations that it was creating a schedule to work through the backlog of elections that were unable to be conducted, or were underway and ceased, due to the pandemic.
+While elections for registered organisations were postponed for part of 2020, the AEC has now recommenced their conduct.
+The AEC has announced to organisations that it was creating a schedule to work through the backlog of elections that were unable to be conducted, or were underway and ceased, due to the pandemic.
 For the safety of everyone involved in the election process, and to comply with government restrictions, the AEC has made some changes to the way it will conduct elections.

 For any questions about requests for elections to be held, please contact the ROC.
 You can do so via email at email@example.com or by telephone on 1300 341 665.